ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         Oliver, Purchasing Director, looks forward to next chapter in the business;

-        “Electronics has been a part of my life since I was very young, I can still remember Dad teaching me how to wire my first plug!
+        “Electronics has been a part of my life since I was very young, I can still remember Dad teaching me how to wire my first plug when I was about 4 years old!
 It’s really exciting to now be taking over the business that my Dad started from scratch.
 I can’t wait to see what the future holds and am looking forward to working with my family to make my old man proud"
 ---